denhryzd/denhryzd/README.md

-## I'm Denys Hryzd and Full Stack Web/Blockchain Developer 👋
+## Full Stack Web/Blockchain Engineer 👋
 Full Stack Developer with 5 years of experience developing complex web applications.
 Skilled in React, Node, Django, Python, and Web3/Blockchain technologies.
 Strong experience in designing and developing scalable and efficient systems.

 ## Language and Frameworks